What is the Secret to a Good Marinade?

 Pro Tip: Avoid marinating too long, especially with acidic marinades, as they can break down the texture of the food.

-FAQ 2: Can You Reuse Marinades?
+Can You Reuse Marinades?

 Reusing marinades can be risky due to bacteria from raw proteins.
 However, it’s possible with proper precautions: